-- 1. How is your MCOT service staffed? - a.
-During business hours - During business hours the MCOT team consists of 5 QMHP's.
-There is a medical provider on call for the MCOT team 24/7 at the Crisis Care Center.
-The QMHP's will provide active case management with the goal to reduce 911 calls and engage consumer back into services with stabilized treatment and treatment and screen for potential enrollment into PICC Programs of CTS. - Combining the efforts of the PES System of Care and Law Enforcement Navigation, STRAC has also embedded licensed clinicians in MEDCOM 24/7 to assist in facilitating inter-facility transfer requests to the identified PES facilities.
+- During business hours, the CMOT (Children's Mobile Outreach Team) consists of four QMHPs who complete crisis assessment and stabilization to children ages 3-17.
+Case coordination is completed for children who cannot be stabilized or are in need of psychiatric in-patient care. - During business hours, the MCOT team consists of five QMHP's.
+There is a medical provider on-call for the MCOT team 24/7 at the Crisis Care Center.
+The QMHP's provide active case management with the goal to reduce 911 calls and engage consumer back into services with stabilized treatment and screen for potential enrollment in services. - Combining the efforts of the PES System of Care and Law Enforcement Navigation, STRAC has also embedded licensed clinicians in MEDCOM 24/7 to assist in facilitating inter-facility transfer requests to the identified PES facilities.
 Placing a licensed professional in the middle of the transfer process allows multiple treatment options to be considered.
 Utilizing tele-screening, the clinician can assist in determining whether the patient would benefit from PES, inpatient treatment, or potentially avoid admission all together and be connected back to an assigned treatment team for follow up.
-Law Enforcement Navigation is addressing the mental health crisis at the scene and the PES System of Care is addressing the mental health crisis occurring in a hospital/emergency department who may not have the service line that would best treat the patient's conditions.
+Law Enforcement Navigation is addressing the mental health crisis at the scene and the PES System of Care is addressing the mental health crisis occurring in a hospital/emergency department who may not have the service line that would best treat the consumer's conditions.

-b.
 After business hours